Meli0dass/MyFirstRepo/README.md

 # MyFirstRepo
-This repo aims to help me learning golang easily
+This repo aims to help me learning golang easily.